haarer/toolchain68k/README.md

   * download the MSYS2 Installer from the [MSYS Home Page](http://www.msys2.org/), use the 64 Bit Version
   * execute installer and chose the installation path according to the following criteria
     * best performance will be on a SSD
-    * ite will need approx 4 GB space
+    * it will need approx 4 GB space
     * exclude it from the virus scanner
     * exclude it form the windows index service
     * use a short path without spaces